 The fee for filing a Notice of Appeal shall be Two Hundred Fifty Dollars ($250.00) which shall be paid at the time of the filing of the Notice of Appeal.

 Upon receipt of the filing of a Notice of Appeal, the Clerk of City Council shall notify the Clerk of the Board or Commission from which an appeal has been taken who shall file with the Clerk of Council the record of the proceedings, and all relevant background or other information that was before or taken into consideration by the Board or Commission in making the order, adjudication, or decision being appealed within twenty-one (21) calendar days of receiving the Notice of Appeal from the Clerk of Council.
+NOTE TO COUNCIL: there are only nine (9) days from when the Board/Commission must give the record to the oral argument.

 Bexley City Council shall examine the record of decision and hear oral argument by the parties within thirty (30) calendar days of receiving the Notice of Appeal, unless the following apply: